mrijken/check-config/README.md

 ## Checkers

-CheckConfig uses `checkers` which define the desired state of the configuration files.
+Check Config uses `checkers` which define the desired state of the configuration files.
 There are several checker types (and more to come):

 | name | description | fixable |